Blackthorne: Gameplay

 The game focuses around protagonist Kyle "Blackthorne" Vlaros, out for revenge on Sarlac and his minions.
 The gameplay involves large platforming sequences, in which Kyle can run and climb around the environment, find keys and items and progress to the end of each maze-like level.
 Combat in Blackthorne takes the form of gunfights.
 Both Blackthorne and his enemies can press against walls to avoid incoming bullets.
 Blackthorne can also fire blindly behind himself.
-During the game, Kyle uses a pump-action shotgun as his primary weapon.
+During the game, Kyle uses a pump-action shotgun as his primary weapon; notably, Blackthorne can fire backwards without turning around.
 As the game progresses, Androthi allies will help him upgrade the weapon, increasing its speed and power.

 The game has seventeen levels within four areas—the mines of Androth, the Karrellian forests/swamps, the Wasteland desert and Shadow keep.
 The Sega 32X version includes a fifth area, the snowy mountains, which is not found in the other versions of the game.
 As the game progresses through these areas, Kyle becomes stronger and better armed, but so do the enemies.